-The competition is split into the number of groups required before it starts.
+- The competition is split into the number of groups required before it starts.
 There may be athletes with multiple horses in each group but all horses of any one athlete must be in the same group.
-If it is not possible to have groups of equal size there may be a different number of starters in each group; OR

-The competition is run as one single competition and split afterward into the number of groups required to ensure that there are no more than 100 starters in any group, and the classification established as follows: the athlete with the best score is the winner of the first group, the athlete with the second best score is the winner of the second group and so on until prizes have been allocated to 25% of the total number of starters.
-NB: In this case separate results must be sent to the FEI for each of the groups, e.g. results for Competition 1a and for Competition 1b (and for Competition 1c if the original Competition was split into three groups).

-In both cases above each group must offer the same amount of prize money as indicated for the original Competition.
+If it is not possible to have groups of equal size there may be a different number of starters in each group; OR - The competition is run as one single competition and split afterward into the number of groups required to ensure that there are no more than 100 starters in any group, and the classification established as follows: the athlete with the best score is the winner of the first group, the athlete with the second best score is the winner of the second group and so on until prizes have been allocated to 25% of the total number of starters.
+NB: In this case separate results must be sent to the FEI for each of the groups, e.g. results for Competition 1a and for Competition 1b (and for Competition 1c if the original Competition was split into three groups). - In both cases above each group must offer the same amount of prize money as indicated for the original Competition.
 For the avoidance of doubt, it is the number of declared starters in the Competition, not the final number of starters that determines whether the Competition must be split.

-3 As all FEI World Cup[TM] Competitions have the status of a Grand Prix, the minimum prize money requirements indicated above for the Grand Prix are applicable to the FEI World Cup[TM] Competition.
-For CSIO-W Events with a Grand Prix Competition in addition to the FEI World Cup[TM] Competition, the minimum prize money requirements for the Grand Prix apply only to the FEI World Cup[TM] Competition; the Grand Prix Competition at such Events cannot offer more prize money than the prize money offered for the FEI World Cup[TM] Competition.
-Refer to the FEI Jumping World Cup[TM] rules for details relating to date of implementation of this rule at CSIO-W Events.
+3 As all FEI Jumping World Cup^M Competitions have the status of a Grand Prix, the minimum prize money requirements indicated above for the Grand Prix are applicable to the FEI Jumping World Cup^M Competition.
+For CSIO-W Events with a Grand Prix Competition in addition to the FEI Jumping World Cup^M Competition, the minimum prize money requirements for the Grand Prix apply only to the FEI Jumping World Cup^M Competition; the Grand Prix Competition; the Grand Prix Competition at such Events cannot offer more prize money than the prize money offered for the FEI Jumping World Cup^M Competition.
+Refer to the FEI Jumping World Cup^M rules for details relating to date of implementation of this rule at CSIO-W Events.

-Following the right to be heard, a warning may be issued by the FEI to organisers not respecting the CSI/CSIO requirements and their names may be published indicating such non-compliance.
+Following the right to be heard, a warning may be issued by the FEI to organisers not respecting the CSI/CSIO requirements and their names may be published indicating such noncompliance.
 Further infringements by an organiser may result in the Event being deleted from the FEI calendar.